 Records of behavioural incidents should focus on the facts of a situation and not include vague or unsubstantiated claims or value judgements.

 Good record keeping practice serves a number of purposes including:

 Schools are required to record suspension and expulsion in CASES21.
 CASES21 also has a section to record disciplinary action taken and sanctions imposed on a student involved in a behavioural incident.
-For more information on using CASES21 to record behavior incidents, see: CASES21 Administration User Guide - Merit and Discipline Incidents
+For more information on using CASES21 to record behavior incidents, see: CASES21 Administration User Guide - Merit and Discipline Incidents (Department access only).

 In addition, the Student Online Case System (SOCS) is a referral and data system for schools to support the case management and service delivery for students referred to Student Support Services.
 The data provided via SOCS will facilitate more effective interventions and ensure accurate record keeping.
-For more information on Student Support Services and SOCS, see: Student Support Services
+For more information on Student Support Services and SOCS, see: Student Support Services.

 Managing extreme behaviours

 The Department offers a professional learning program for school leadership teams, teachers and education support officers working with students displaying extreme and challenging behaviour associated with a disability.

 For more information on this professional learning program, see: